 The extraction of a tooth is the removal of a tooth.
 Although permanent teeth are designed to last a lifetime, tooth extraction may be necessary for a variety of reasons.
 While many teenagers and adults have their wisdom teeth out, there are additional reasons why adult tooth extraction may be necessary.
-Dental extraction may be required due to excessive tooth decay, infection, or crowding.
+A dental extraction may be required due to excessive tooth decay, infection, or crowding.
 Those who obtain braces may need to have one or two teeth extracted to make way for their other teeth as they shift into position.
 Additionally, people receiving chemotherapy or preparing to get an organ transplant may require compromised teeth to be removed in order to maintain oral health.

 When Is Tooth Extraction Required?

 In many situations, a filling, crown, or other dental treatment can be used to restore teeth that have been fractured or damaged by decay.
 However, if the damage is too serious to heal, your dentist may prescribe extraction.
 Here are some more reasons why tooth extraction may be required:

 - Trauma or damage has caused decay or infection to spread deep into the tooth.